wsvea-lochert/softwareEngineering/README.md

 ## Table of contents for UNIT TESTS, contains classes and method index.
 ### 1 - BookingTest
 #### BookingTest is used for testing methods accociated with the Booking Class.
-Finding events, booking tickets, removing the booked tickets from available tickets and adding tickets to sold tickets list is some of the functioanlity that is tested.
+Finding events, booking tickets, removing the booked tickets from available tickets and adding tickets to sold tickets list is some of the functionality that is tested.

 ##### Index of unit tests:
 - 1A - checkIfFindEventWorks()